gchiesa/gchiesa.github.io/content/posts/oauth2proxy-and-traefik.md

 How actually the authentication works?

 oAuth2Proxy supports 2 mode of working: AuthServer or ReverseProxy.
-Since in our setup we already have a reverse proxy, Traefik, we will use oAuth2Proxy only as AuthServer.
+Since in our setup we already have a reverse proxy - Traefik - we will use oAuth2Proxy only as AuthServer.
 In this way oAuth2Proxy will check if the provided token (if any) is valid otherwise will trigger a redirect to start the authentication process in Azure AD.

 See the diagram below: